 The ICC suggests at least good reproducibility of automatic 2D SWS inversion of ssMRE values for 5 and 10Hz, which are both outside the range that has been explored in vivo so far.
-Previous work on in vivo wideband MRE of the human brain has demonstrated the technical feasibility of using 10Hz as drive frequency in MRE while being compromised in that specific frequency range4.5.
-One possible factor contributing to the failure of other inversion techniques for brain MRE at ultra-low wave numbers might be the small wave curvature relative to noise7.
+Previous work on in vivo wideband MRE of the human brain has demonstrated the technical feasibility of using 10 Hz as drive frequency in MRE while being compromised in that specific frequency range[4,5].
+One possible factor contributing to the failure of other inversion techniques for brain MRE at ultra-low wave numbers might be the small wave curvature relative to noise[7].
 Therefore, we used profile-based fits as ground truth for the adaptation of our k-MDEV inversion. k-MDEV shows good agreement in both the phantom studies and the in vivo brain examinations, suggesting that inversion techniques are feasible in ultra-low frequency MRE.
-Direct inversion techniques invoke second-order derivative gradients, which are more sensitive to noise and underestimate values in the range of low wave numbers as compared with k-MDEV6.
-This is probably the reason why we obtained smaller values by direct inversion in4 than in our present study, while data obtained by nonlinear inversion5 showed good agreement with k-MDEV.
+Direct inversion techniques invoke second-order derivative gradients, which are more sensitive to noise and underestimate values in the range of low wave numbers as compared with k-MDEV[6].
+This is probably the reason why we obtained smaller values by direct inversion in[4] than in our present study, while data obtained by nonlinear inversion[5] showed good agreement with k-MDEV.
 Nevertheless, this preliminary analysis shows the feasibility of noise-robust wave inversion in wideband brain MRE when tailored to a wider frequency range from 1 Hz to 40 Hz.

-The results we obtained with conventional drive frequencies of 20 to 40Hz are within the range of published results8.
-However, we note a discrepancy with results published for intrinsic activation MRE of the brain9, which are on the order of 2.4kPa.
-The higher values might reflect the underlying poroelastic interactions modeled in9, while we accounted for the effective-medium shear modulus.
+The results we obtained with conventional drive frequencies of 20 to 40 Hz are within the range of published results[8].
+However, we note a discrepancy with results published for intrinsic activation MRE of the brain[9], which are on the order of 2.4 kPa.
+The higher values might reflect the underlying poroelastic interactions modeled in[9], while we accounted for the effective-medium shear modulus.
 The speed of the propagating shear waves emanating from larger arteries in the circle of Willis are visualized by the animated images accompanying this document as well as in the x-t plot shown in Figure 6C of the main document.
-The slope of the propagating wave clearly indicates a wave speed of approximately 0.1m/s, corresponding to a very low shear modulus of only 42Pa when the elastic model is used.